Onyeoziri/collect4charity/README.md

-The ite primary goal is to promote donations, raise awareness and offer support to nonprofit charities in Baltimore County, Maryland.
+The site primary goal is to promote donations, raise awareness and offer support to nonprofit charities in Baltimore County, Maryland.

 # Getting Started with Create React App